Kklaiber/UdemyCompleteJS/README.md

 # UdemyCompleteJS
 Created a Budgeting App while following along with "The Complete JavaScript Course" by Jonas Schmedtmann.
-See Budget App folder to see project.
+See BudgetApp folder to see project.